- Clinical Associate Professor, Global Health

 Select from the following:

-Dr. Green has more than twenty years’ experience in public health management, policy development and research.
-Her specific interests are health service delivery innovations; digital health; community-led health care and chronic disease management; private-public sector partnerships; and social behavior change communications.
+Dr. Green has nearly thirty years’ experience in public health management, policy development and research.
+She deeply believes in the power of primary health care to improve health access and equity and is specifically interested in health service delivery innovations; the role of lay providers in delivering health care; self-care and digital health; private-public sector partnerships; and social and behavior change communications.

-Dr. Green is a member of the WHO Global PrEP Coalition and HIV testing technical working group and a peer reviewer for International AIDS Conferences and Journal of the International AIDS Society.
+Dr. Green is a member of the WHO Global PrEP Coalition and HIV testing technical working group, Deputy Editor for the Journal of the International AIDS Society, scientific committee member for the International AIDS Society conference and Clinical Associate Professor in the University of Washington Global Health Program.
 She holds a master’s degree in International Health and Development from The George Washington University in Washington, DC, and a PhD from the London School of Hygiene and Tropical Medicine.
-She is also the author of several journal articles and publications.

 - Community Health Workers